Don’t Let the Work Around Become the Workflow – Optimizing Your Department with Data

 Turnaround times

-How often are we asked to expedite trays?
+How often do we receive requests to expedite trays?

 Expedited trays are prone to errors, meaning that they’re a good target for quality assurance (QA) audits.
 Seeing high volumes of expedited requests for a specific tray type lets you know where to focus your efforts in training and materials.

-Data that demonstrates consistent quick turnaround requests for specific trays can be used to justify the expansion of your inventory to better meet the ORs needs.
+Use data that demonstrates consistent quick turnaround requests for specific trays to justify expanding your inventory and better meet the OR’s needs.

 Inventory without history report